LumeWeb/abuse-2025-demo/README.md

 * `phishing.txt` - Report of phishing campaign
 * `spam.txt` - Report of spam activity

-These can be used as templates or test cases when submitting reports via email or the API.
+These can be used as templates or test cases when submitting reports via email.
+The user side reporting API does not run the classification code since the user is able to select the type.

 **IV.
 API Access**